in-tech-gration/VSCode-WDX-Development-Extension/README.md

 - `WDX:Base64 Encode`: Encode selected text using Base64.
 - `WDX:Base64 Decode`: Decode selected Base64 text.

--`WDX:Get YouTube Information from URL or ID`.
+- `WDX:Get YouTube Information from URL or ID`.
 Select YouTube URL or Video ID and get video details and information, for example: select `https://www.youtube.com/watch?v=OaRq816CNhE` or `OaRq816CNhE`, open `VSCode Command Palette` and select `WDX:Get YouTube Information from URL or ID`.
 The following information is provided for the video:
   >

   **The Social Model and Mike Oliver** _(Title)_